burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
 Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.

-12. Processors have a limited number of registers in their front end (And correctly perform register allocation from processor backend is not so trivial).
+12. Processors have a limited number of registers in their front end (And correctly performing register allocation from the processor backend is not so trivial).
 If you have too many objects with too many wrappers around them the useful load for a real final computer device is smaller and degrades.
 (The fun and relative term from Communication for this phenomenon is a *goodput*, which is throughput from which all service information has been removed).

 13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python) directly.

 14. The modern CPU devices (after 1980) and GPU compute devices are pretty complicated pipelined devices with different Functional Units (FU).
-Also, such devices have L1, L2, L3 Data, and Instruction Caches.
+Also, such devices have L1, L2, and L3 Data, and Instruction Caches.
 To utilize these Caches the program should execute instructions in ISA for the CPU.
-Unfortunately, if you will execute the interpreter, it's very likely that caches will hold data and instructions of the Interpreter itself.
+Unfortunately, if you execute the interpreter, caches will likely hold data and instructions of the Interpreter itself.

 The interpretable language is excellent for prototyping.
 But any interpreter, any user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.